RUSSIA ITINERARY AND BUDGET COST

-The Russian government renewed the interest of Filipino travelers into visiting their country after they included the Philippines among the countries that can avail of their free E-Visa scheme to visit Saint Petersburg.
-Personally, it was one of my favorite countries and I would always remember my visit there with great fondness.
-In this blog post, I will reveal my Russia itinerary and also the expenses that I incurred during my 8 days visit to Moscow and Saint Petersburgh last November 2018.
+The Russian government renewed Filipino travelers’ interest in visiting their country after they included the Philippines among the countries that can avail of their free E-Visa scheme to visit Saint Petersburg.
+Personally, it was one of my favorite countries, and I would always remember my visit there with great fondness.
+In this blog post, I will reveal my Russia itinerary and the expenses incurred during my eight-day visit to Moscow and Saint Petersburgh last November 2018.

 TRAVELING TO RUSSIA

-Most people would think that Russia is an expensive country to travel around – I disagree.
-Believe it or not, it was one of the cheapest Western countries I’ve been to.
-People were shocked and surprised whenever I tell them that Russia can be as cheap as the Philippines in some ways.
-I always ate complete, hearty meals at stolovayas (Russian cafeterias) and they cost as low as $3.
-Hostel rooms only cost $5 a day and a metro ride just costs $1.
+Most people think that Russia is an expensive country to travel around – I can’t entirely agree.
+Believe it or not, it was one of the cheapest Western countries.
+People were shocked and surprised whenever I tell them that Russia can be as cheap as the Philippines somehow.
+I always ate complete, hearty meals at stolovayas (Russian cafeterias), and they cost as low as $3.
+Hostel rooms only cost $5 a day, and a metro ride costs $1.

-For Filipino travelers, I would suggest you get a Russian Tourist visa so you can visit Moscow and other cities.
-Getting one is not complicated and I consider it as one of the easiest visa applications I did.
+I would suggest you get a Russian Tourist visa for Filipino travelers so you can visit Moscow and other cities.
+Getting one is not complicated, and I consider it one of the most straightforward visa applications.
 Check my Russian Tourist visa application story for more information.

 RUSSIA ITINERARY BREAKDOWN

 Here is the breakdown of my trip to Russia.
-I arrived in Moscow from New Delhi, then traveled to Saint Petersburg by bus (I used Goeuro – now Omio).
+I arrived in Moscow from New Delhi, then traveled to Saint Petersburg by bus (I used GoEuro – now Omio).
 Lastly, I flew to Paris from Saint Petersburg.
-I spent 8 days in total in both cities.
+Ultimately I spent eight days in total in both cities.

-- Everything in Moscow is connected by the metro.
-You will notice that it is deeper than in other countries because it also serves as an emergency bunk in case of war or catastrophe.
+- The metro system in Moscow connects to almost all tourist sites.
+You will notice that it is more profound than in other countries because it also serves as an emergency bunk in case of war or catastrophe.

-- Moscow metro is very artsy, and there are tour companies organizing guided tours here – Well, you can do it on your own!
+- Moscow metro is very artsy, and tour companies are organizing guided tours here – Well, you can do it on your own!
 Visit the following metro stations and gawk at its beauty – Mayakovskaya, Komsomolskaya, Novolobodskaya, Prospect Mira, Belorusskaya, Kiyevskaya, Pavelevskaya, and Taganskaya.